moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 To initialise a project, create a directory in the [relevant environment in our repository](https://github.com/ministryofjustice/analytical-platform-airflow/tree/main/environments), for example, `environments/development/analytical-platform`.

-To create a workflow, you need to provide us with a workflow manifest (`workflow.yml` - [Learn YAML in Y minutes](https://learnxinyminutes.com/yaml/)) in your project.
+To create a workflow, you need to provide us with a workflow manifest in your project.

 This manifest specifies the desired state for the Airflow DAG, and provides contextual information used to categorise and label the DAG.

-For example, create `environments/development/analytical-platform/example-workflow/workflow.yml`, where `example-workflow` is an identifier for your workflow's name.
+For example, create `environments/development/analytical-platform/example/workflow.yml`, where `example` is an identifier for your workflow's name.

 The minimum requirements for a workflow manifest look like this: